Enigmatic-Smile/docs/transactions/README.md

 For testing purposes, you can use the **API Playground** to create transactions and test your application logic.

-To create a transaction you will need a test Program, Location and a test Card linked to the Program.
+To create a transaction you will need a test program, location and a test Card linked to the program.

 On the dashboard, go to **API Playground** and click on **Create transaction** from the endpoints menu.
 The method will be set to POST and the endpoint to **_/transactions/test_**.
 An editable sample JSON object like the following one will be use to create the transaction.